Stockholm commuter rail: Initial operations and early routes

+Upgrades and increased service frequencies

 From 1986 until 1996, important improvements were made to the railways around Stockholm.
 Single-track stretches were upgraded to double tracks, and some double-track stretches were upgraded to four-track, allowing the commuter trains to run with less interference from other rail services.
 The service frequency was gradually increased, and from 2001 most stations on the network are served by trains at regular 15-minute intervals, with additional trains during rush hours.

 In 2001, the northwestern arm of the network was extended from Kungsängen to Bålsta.
 A southern infill station at Årstaberg was inaugurated in 2006, in order to connect with the then new Tvärbanan tram system.
 A new station at Gröndalsviken opened on the southeastern Västerhaninge-Nynäshamn shuttle on 18 August 2008.

+Connection with Arlanda Airport

 Since 9 December 2012, it has been possible for Stockholm commuter rail trains to stop at Stockholm Arlanda Airport.
 Journeys take 38 minutes from Arlanda C station to Stockholm C, and 18 minutes from Arlanda C to Uppsala C. Discussions on the expansion began in December 2007.
 The airport has had express service from Stockholm Central through Arlanda Express since 1999, and was also reachable by bus from Märsta station.
 The implementation required negotiations between Stockholm Transport and Arlanda Express, who had operating rights for the tracks.

+Stockholm City Line and new stations

 A rail tunnel underneath central Stockholm began construction in 2008 and opened on 10 July 2017.
 This new tunnel, known as Stockholm City Line (Citybanan; lit. ‘the city line’), is intended for the exclusive use of the Pendeltåg system, and splits commuter traffic onto separate tracks from long-distance trains while travelling through the city.
 This eases the rail systems' congestion problems, and permits Stockholm Transport to schedule more frequent service.
 It also allows more frequent service for other trains, increasing the capacity for large parts of the Swedish rail network since many trains go to and from Stockholm.
 Two new underground stations, Stockholm City Station (located under T-Centralen, both stations with connections to Stockholm Central Station) and Stockholm Odenplan station; located under Odenplan metro station, replacing Karlberg Station) were built as part of the Citybanan project.

-A new station called Vega (sv), located on the Nynäs Line in Haninge Municipality between Skogås and Handen stations, opened on 1 April 2019 after almost four years of construction.
+A new station called Vega, located on the Nynäs Line in Haninge Municipality between Skogås and Handen stations, opened on 1 April 2019 after almost four years of construction.
 Vega was also the name of a small halt on the Nynäs Line which existed between 1929 and 1973, although it was built at a different location from the current Vega station.